awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-cluster.md

 ## Creating a Cluster When You Create a Notebook<a name="emr-managed-notebooks-new-cluster"></a>

 When you have Amazon EMR create a cluster when you create an EMR notebook, the cluster has the following characteristics and limitations:
 + It uses the most recent Amazon EMR release version and the versions of Hadoop, Spark, and Livy included with that release version\.
-For more information, see the [Amazon EMR Release Guide](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/)\.
+For more information, see the [Amazon EMR Release Guide](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/)\.
 + It is created without an EC2 key pair, so you are unable to connect to cluster EC2 instances using SSH\.
 If an SSH connection is required, create a cluster first and then specify it when you create an EMR notebook\.
 + It uses On\-Demand Instances, and the same instance type for all instances\.
 One instance is used for the master node, and the remainder are used for core nodes\.
 + It uses the uniform instance groups configuration\.
-For more information, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-group-configuration.html) in the *Amazon EMR Management Guide*\.
 + It is launched in the default VPC for the AWS account\.

 You can specify a custom AWS service role and security groups, if required\.
-For more information, see [Specifying the AWS Service Role](emr-managed-notebooks-service-role.md) and [Specifying EC2 Security Groups for EMR Notebooks and Clusters](emr-managed-notebooks-security-groups.md)\.
+For more information, see [The IAM Role for EMR Notebooks](emr-iam-roles.md#emr-managed-notebooks-service-role) and [Specifying EC2 Security Groups for EMR Notebooks](emr-managed-notebooks-security-groups.md)\.
 If you need additional customization or different settings, create a cluster beforehand using Amazon EMR, and then specify that cluster when you create the notebook\.

 ## Using an Existing Amazon EMR Cluster<a name="emr-managed-notebooks-existing-cluster"></a>

 EMR Notebooks supports clusters created only by using Amazon EMR\.
 You can create a cluster using Amazon EMR if you require more processing power, storage, or any of the extensive cluster customization features that Amazon EMR offers\.
-For more information about creating clusters, see [Plan and Configure Clusters](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.
+For more information about creating clusters, see [Plan and Configure Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.

 A cluster must meet the following requirements to be used with EMR Notebooks:
 + The cluster must be launched within an EC2\-VPC\.
 Public and private subnets are supported\.
 The EC2\-Classic platform is not supported\.